dan-fedramp/docs/markdown/FRMR.KSI.key-security-indicators.md

 > Manage configuration centrally.

 #### KSI-SVC-05
-> Enforce system and information resource integrity through cryptographic means.
+> Enforce system and _information resource_ integrity through cryptographic means.

 #### KSI-SVC-06
-> Use automated key management systems to manage, protect, and regularly rotate digital keys and certificates.
+> Use automated key management systems to manage, protect, and _regularly_ rotate digital keys and certificates.

 #### KSI-SVC-07
 > Use a consistent, risk-informed approach for applying security patches.

 ### KSI-TPR: Third-Party Information Resources

-**A secure cloud service offering will understand, monitor, and manage supply chain risks from third-party information resources.**
+**A secure _cloud service offering_ will understand, monitor, and manage supply chain risks from _third-party information resources_.**

 #### KSI-TPR-01
-> Identify all third-party information resources.
+> Identify all _third-party information resources_.

 #### KSI-TPR-02
-> Regularly confirm that services handling federal information or are likely to impact the confidentiality, integrity, or availability of federal information are FedRAMP authorized and securely configured.
+> _Regularly_ confirm that services handling _federal information_ or are likely to impact the confidentiality, integrity, or availability of _federal information_ are FedRAMP authorized and securely configured.

 #### KSI-TPR-03
 > Identify and prioritize mitigation of potential supply chain risks.